+10 Points

 Your Task:

-Your task is to write a letter to Mayor Eric Adams suggesting ways to make the project less disruptive and more beneficial to the neighborhood.
-Could the building feature local art or murals to celebrate Chinatown’s culture?
+Write a letter to your city’s mayor suggesting ways to make the project less disruptive and more beneficial to the surrounding neighborhood.
+Could the building feature local art or murals to reflect the community’s culture?
 Provide shops or a community center on the first floor?
 Use underground entrances for prisoner transfers?
-List at least 3 ideas and describe why you think they would positively impact Chinatown and the larger community of New York City.